 Refinancing require you to turn your federal scholar loans into private student loans – which may not be the right choice for everyone.
 Federal student loans come with many benefits and protection, including access to clemency programs and a variety of repayment plans.
 The students can get themselves stuck on one plan and then complete that for their complete loan forgiveness.

-The veteran struggling with the disability know that everyday brings a new challenge for them.
-The 100% disabled veteran is permanently disabled veteran, so he has to face many challenges through out his life.
+The veteran struggling with the disability know that every day brings a new challenge for them.
+The 100% disabled veteran is a permanently disabled veteran, so he has to face many challenges throughout his life.
 Earning money, managing their home, providing education to their children can be a huge burden for them.
-For such veteran, student loan forgiveness programs are being offered.
+For such veterans, student loan forgiveness programs are being offered.
 These programs reduce some stress from the head of veterans to some extent if not completely.

-All the veterans with service-connected disability are eligible for loan-forgiveness.
-Veteran who are already receiving social security services can also get the student loan forgiveness opportunity.
-The veteran will have to provide the documentation specified from the physician specifically first.
+All veterans with a service-connected disability are eligible for loan forgiveness.
+A veteran who is already receiving social security services can also get the student loan forgiveness opportunity.
+The veteran will have to provide the documentation specified by the physician specifically first.
 If you want more information about the eligibility criteria then check the website https://www.disabilitydischarge.com/

-Being a veteran spouse of 100% disability is not an easy job.
+Being a veteran spouse with 100% disability is not an easy job.
 The whole responsibility is present of the spouse’s shoulders.
 They have to taker care of everything and manage the home and family.
-For the spouses of veterans there are no specified programs that offer loan forgiveness, however there are many options for the spouses.
+For the spouses of veterans, there are no specified programs that offer loan forgiveness, however there are many options for the spouses.

 If the spouse want to go back and complete their studies and degree, then the veteran affairs department give the opportunity to spouses to get free education from the college they want.
 But, already existed loans are not paid by the department.